What is a CFD?

 2. Low-cost transactions

-Compared with investing in actual indices, the cost of CFD trading is meager.
+Compared with investing in actual indices, the cost of CFD trading is meagre.
 In addition to some index CFDs trading platforms, the cost of investor transactions can be significantly reduced.

 3. Online electronic transactions